rathead-industrial-products/rtos/doc/quick_reference_guide.md

 * eex_kernel.c - kernel code
 * eex_arm.c - processor specific code

+### Configuration ###

+Set the configuration parameters at the top of eex_os.h.
+Alternatively put your configuration into a separate file (e.g. eex_user.h) and #include it from eex_os.h.

+Point the Systick interrupt vector to SysTick_Handler() in eex_platform.c.
+Systick will be configured when eexKernelStart() is called.

 ### Idle Hook ###

 The eexIdleHook() function is called when there are no threads ready to dispatch.
 This